 Pest description and crop damage The sixspotted leafhopper also is known as the aster leafhopper.
 It is about 0.19 inch long, narrow, wedge-shaped, with a beak, tiny antennae, and long hind legs fringed with hairs.
 It is yellow or yellow-green with six black spots arranged in three rows on its head.
 Eggs are translucent at first but soon turn white.
 Adults are relatively poor fliers and tend to glide along with wind currents.
 Nymphs resemble a wingless adult but are much smaller, ranging in size from 0.03 to 0.12 inch long.
 They often can be distinguished by their unique sideways scuttle when disturbed.
 Young larvae are white but soon become yellow with brown markings.

 Feeding damage causes a yellow, speckled appearance.
 This is usually minor.
 The sixspotted leafhopper is the primary vector of aster yellows phytoplasma (AYP), a serious virus-like plant disease in the Pacific Northwest.
 Aster yellows infection prior to bulking of the carrot root causes root proliferation which is a problem for carrots destined for processing plants.

 Biology and life history The sixspotted leafhopper overwinters as an egg in northern locations and in the adult stage in warmer climates.
-It undergoes a series of five nymphal stages before reaching adulthood.
-Each generation requires 27 to 34 days.
+It undergoes a series of five nymph stages before reaching adulthood.
+Each generation requires 27 to 34 days to complete.
 There are three to four generations each year.